Publisher’s Notes: JFK, Jr. Was an Audiophile!

 I’ve heard the future.
 I never thought it to be much better than the Meitner Bidat.
 How wrong I was!

 The CD that brought me crashing down to reality is the great vocalist Bill Henderson’s “Send in the Clowns.”
-I simply couldn’t believe what I was hearing!
-I have the this disc and remembered it sounding a little bright and steely, but very clean with tons of ambiance typical of live date recording (this, however, being a fabulously good one).
-You know, people moving about with Henderson’s voice swaying to both sides of the mike, but still managing to stay clearly voiced and present.
-Well, through Jerry’s system the differences are all too obvious.
+I couldn’t believe what I was hearing!
+I have this disc and remembered it sounding a little bright and steely, but very clean with tons of ambiance typical of live date recording (this, however, being a fabulously good one).
+You know, people moving about with Henderson’s voice swaying to both sides of the mike, but still managing to stay voiced and present.
+Well, through Jerry’s system, the differences are all too apparent.
 First off, Bill’s voice had a more human feel — a real person was singing in the room.
 I know you’ve heard that phrase all too often, and yeah, I am guilty of it, but this is the closest I’ve come.
-Syllables sounded more true to life through this arrangement of electronics than any other I’ve ever heard did.
+Syllables sounded more true to life through this arrangement of electronics than any other I’ve ever heard.
 I became more depressed the more I listened.
 It didn’t stop there — Jerry watched as I slid down his couch in some vain attempt to dodge reality.

 Vinyl was next on the night’s menu, as an appetizer, and of course, to shut me up.
 (I’d always boasted how very close the Mietner sounded to analog.)
 He’s looking through his vast collection of LPs.
 One can only guess how he remembers what he’s got.
 What did he find in this treasure trove?
-The Six Eyes Columbia pressing of Miles Davis “Kind of Blue.”
+The Six Eyes Columbia pressing of Miles Davis’ “Kind of Blue.”
 The title sure was apropos.
-Jerry whipped that onto his Versa Dynamics 2.3, with a Koetsu Pro 4 Cartridge and after about two notes I just wanted to go find a place to dig a hole to hide in.
+Jerry whipped that onto his Versa Dynamics 2.3, with a Koetsu Pro 4 Cartridge, and after about two notes, I just wanted to go find a place to dig a hole to hide in.
 The sound was so far and away better than anything I’ve heard, I began to doubt my sanity for a minute.
 Hey, maybe he spiked my dinner.
 Come to think of it, the water was a bit too warm.

 The term “resolution” instantly took on a new level of meaning.

 The next LP confirmed I was losing it, was Solti Conducting Stravinsky’s “Rite of Spring”.
 I just sat there thinking to myself, jaw agape, sphincter muscle unlaced, where did I go wrong in life?
-After two torturous hours of this, we went back to the Elgar/upsampler just to make sure I didn’t forget what I had previously heard.
-Stevie Ray Vaughn’s “Tin Pan Alley” sounded as if I’d died and went to heaven.
+After two torturous hours of this, we went back to the Elgar/upsampler to make sure I didn’t forget what I had previously heard.
+Stevie Ray Vaughn’s “Tin Pan Alley” sounded as if I’d died and gone to heaven.
 I really couldn’t believe the silky smooth texture coming off those plucked strings.
 The quietness was eerie, unlike any I recall (not) hearing.
-If ever one could swear to hear “quietness” this was it.
+If ever one could swear to hear “quietness,” this was it.
 It was like on a hot sunny and humid day when you see the heat coming off the pavement distorting the air above.
 Well, I could see the very same thing happening around the instruments, except replace the wiggly distortion with oodles and oodles of palpable imagery deadlocked on a vast stage.
 The term resolution instantly took on a new level of meaning.

 One: The future is bright for digital audio.
 Just imagine what fun we’ll have with this level of sound reproduction when it becomes affordable!